-Naloxone is an opioid antagonist that attaches to opioid receptors and reverses and blocks the effects of other opioids.
+Naloxone is an opioid antagonist that attaches to opioid receptors and reverses the effects of other opioids.
 It can quickly restore normal breathing to a person if their breathing has slowed or stopped because of an opioid overdose.

-According to the U.S. Surgeon General, anyone who is at risk of an opioid overdose, as well as their family members and friends, should have this potentially life-saving medication within reach at all times.
+According to the U.S. Surgeon General, anyone who is at risk of an opioid overdose, as well as their family members and friends, should have Naloxone medication at home and know how to use it in case of emergency.

-If you or a loved one uses an opioid, ask your doctor about getting naloxone to have in case of emergency.
-You can also inquire as to whether your state permits over-the-counter naloxone to be purchased or if a prescription is necessary.
+If you or a loved one uses an opioid, either legally or illegally, ask your doctor about getting Naloxone to have in case of emergency.
+You can also inquire as to whether your state permits over-the-counter Naloxone to be purchased or if a prescription is necessary.